confluentinc/cp-demo/docs/index.rst

    .. figure:: images/ksql_queries_list.png
       :alt: image

 8. View messages from different KSQL streams and tables.
-Right-click on your stream of choice and select **Query** to open the Query Editor.
+Click on your stream of choice and select **Query** to open the Query Editor.
 The editor shows a pre-populated query, like ``select * from WIKIPEDIA;``, and it shows results for newly arriving data.

    .. figure:: images/ksql_query_topic.png
       :alt: image

-9. View the configured KSQL server properties set in the docker-compose.yml file.
-In the query editor, type ``SHOW PROPERTIES;`` and then click on the ``Run query`` button.
+9. Click **KSQL Editor** and run the ``SHOW PROPERTIES;`` statement.
+You can see the configured KSQL server properties and check these values with the `docker-compose.yml` file.

    .. figure:: images/ksql_properties.png
       :alt: image